Fee Exemption for Disabled Veterans

 Military personnel and the spouse or dependent of a member of the armed forces should give a complete address such as: John Henry Smith, Co.
 B, 25th Inf., Camp Barkley, Abilene, Texas.
 If a member of the armed forces or the spouse or dependent of a member of the armed forces has a residence address in Texas, it should be provided and used.
 A member of the armed forces and the spouse or dependent of a member of the armed forces may provide a residence address outside of Texas.

-Veterans that qualify for a fee-exempt driver license as outlined in the "Fee Exemption for Disabled Veterans" section will not be charged the duplicate license fee to add the veteran designation.
+Veterans who qualify for a fee-exempt driver license as outlined in the "Fee Exemption for Disabled Veterans" section will not be charged the duplicate license fee to add the veteran designation.

 Notice: Veteran Contribution